richard-scott/supervised-installer/README.md

-# This install method has been deprecated.
+# This install method has been (sort of) deprecated.

 ## https://www.home-assistant.io/blog/2020/05/09/deprecating-home-assistant-supervised-on-generic-linux/